AtzoriMarco/tutorialOF/README.md

        1. a "name", which is arbitrary.
        2. a "type", which must correspond to one of the types requested by boundary conditions.
        3. the list of the block(s) "faces" which belong to the boundary, which are defined based on their vertices.
 Note that the vertices order is not arbitrary, but it must be such that they are in counter-clockwise order looking from outside the domain.
-5. a list of "merging patch pairs", which is * [here](https://cfd.direct/openfoam/user-guide/v7-blockMesh/).
+5. a list of "merging patch pairs", which is empty in this case.

+You can find more information on **blockMesh** [here](https://cfd.direct/openfoam/user-guide/v7-blockMesh/).
 For more advanced examples of its capabilities, I suggest having a look at [this tutorial](http://www.wolfdynamics.com/wiki/meshing_OF_blockmesh.pdf) (from *Wolfdynamics*).

 Assuming a proper **blockMeshDict** is provided and located in the system folder, use the command: